aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 ## Changing the user and/or group ownership of a file or directory

+We can change the ownership of a file or directory using the `chown` command which stands for change owner.

+change only the user owner of the file or directory

+chown user filename_or_directory

 change user and group owner of the file or directory

 chown user:group filename_or_directory